-Women as peripheral props: Stanley Kubrick through a feminist lens
+Women as props: Stanley Kubrick through a feminist lens

-Did you know it was esteemed director Stanley Kubrick’s birthday yesterday?
-The much celebrated filmmaker (who passed away in 1999) would have turned 90.
+Did you know esteemed director Stanley Kubrick’s birthday is next week?
+The much celebrated filmmaker (who passed away in 1999) would have turned 90 last year.
 To honor the occasion, the official Twitter page posted a tribute video made up exclusively of white male filmmakers slobbering all over the man’s great genius (and their own).

 Martin Scorsese stares straight into the camera as though he’s delivering a cult induction video and suggests Kubrick is something “you live by”.
 Chris Nolan (a director known for “fridging” the female characters in many of his films stated simply that Kubrick’s movies have a “very special place” in his heart – as if we couldn’t already tell.

 Meanwhile, Simon Pegg takes the opportunity to reel off even more white great male directors in his honoring of the late director, stating, “The likes of Steven Spielberg, George Lucas, and Martin Scorsese, and Francis Ford Coppola – those guys are the movie brats that shaped the contemporary movie industry but I think all of those guys would absolutely defer to Kubrick as being a huge influence.”

 We’re obviously huge fans of the director’s work and there’s no doubt he helped to influence an insurmountable volume of independent and Hollywood movies, but he isn’t beyond reproach.
 Furthermore, tributes like this that only focus on the white male perspective of his oeuvre and influence do little to counter criticisms that Kubrick’s treatment of women during production and as characters in his films was (to put it politely) a little iffy.